henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExcerciseMakerNoAbinit.md

 Now link the raw computes you want to use into your folder.
 The files you will need are:

 - repeatmasker.chr4.gff (coordinates of repeatmasked regions)
-- cufflinks2genome.chr4.gff (EST hints created from assembled transcripts)

-In addition, you will also need the genome sequence and a protein set.
+In addition, you will also need the genome sequence.
 Sym-link it from the the data directory created earlier:

 *ln -s /path/to/chromosome\_4/chromosome/4.fa*

-(probably something like $HOME/annotation/data/dmel/chromosome\_4/raw\_computes)
+To finish, you will also need EST set file and a protein set file:
+* ln -s course\_data/dmel/chromosome\_4/evidence/est.chr4.fa*
+* ln -s course\_data/dmel/chromosome\_4/evidence/protein.chr4.fa *

-You should now have 3 raw computes and the genome sequence in the working directory.
-For Maker to use this information, we need create the three config files, as discussed above.
+You should now have 1 raw compute, 1 EST file, 1 protein file and the genome sequence in the working directory.
+For Maker to use this information, we need create the three config files, as discussed above (maker -CTL).
 You can leave the two files controlling external software behavious untouched.
 In the actual maker options file, we need to provide:

 - name of the genome sequence (genome=)
-- name of the 'EST' alignment file(s) (est\_gff=)
+- name of the 'EST' set file(s) (est=)
+- name of the 'Protein' set file(s) (protein=)
-- name of the repeatmasker and repeatrunner files (repeatgff=)
+- name of the repeatmasker and repeatrunner files (rm_gff=)

 You can list multiple files in one field by separating their names by a **comma** ','.